Dewynters/Test-HTML-CSS-JS/README.md

 <strong>Step 4:</strong>

 Make sure any js or css edits are made in the /src/ directory.
-GULP will output the final minified versions in the distribution/build directory.
+Gulp will output the final minified versions in the distribution/build directory.

 Code away!!